 If you have never rented out a room or property before, or you haven't done so in quite a while, it would be beneficial to have a look at the other listings on the UniStays website to see what others are offering and charging in your area.
 For more information on how to perform a search on the UniStays website, please visit the Guide for Students - Using UniStays.

-Please note, majority of students are searching for rooms between $140-$160 per week (it is the most searched price range).
+Please note, majority of students are searching for rooms for under $220 per week (it is the most searched price range).
 Students are very price sensitive, therefore they will opt for the cheaper option and tend to stay there longer.
 Students may only stay short-term if rent is overpriced.

 Most share-houses include the cost of electricity and water into the cost of the weekly rent, as these services cannot be separately metered per person.
 If internet is available, this may also be included in the cost of rent, or it can be an optional extra.